drycc/workflow/src/reference-guide/migration.md

-# Migrating from Deis v1
+# Migrating from Drycc v1

 Workflow uses [`kubectl`][kubectl] and [`helm`][helm] to manage the cluster.
-These tools are equivalent to Deis v1's [`fleetctl`][fleetctl] and [`deisctl`][deisctl].
+These tools are equivalent to Drycc v1's [`fleetctl`][fleetctl] and [`dryccctl`][dryccctl].
 These two tools are used for managing the cluster's state, installing the platform and inspecting its state.

-This document is a "cheat sheet" for users migrating from Deis v1 to Workflow (v2).
-It lists most of the known commands administrators would use with `deisctl` and translates their usage in Workflow.
+This document is a "cheat sheet" for users migrating from Drycc v1 to Workflow (v2).
+It lists most of the known commands administrators would use with `dryccctl` and translates their usage in Workflow.

 ## Listing all Components

 ```
-# Deis v1
+# Drycc v1
-$ deisctl list
+$ dryccctl list

 # Workflow
-$ kubectl --namespace=deis get deployments
+$ kubectl --namespace=drycc get deployments
 ```

 ## Listing all Nodes

 ```
-# Deis v1
+# Drycc v1
 $ fleetctl list-machines

 # Workflow